matalina/Markdown-Wiki/readme.md

 An SPA wiki with markdown formatting and yaml front matter meta data.

+After making any changes to the wiki folder `php artisan wiki:index` must be run.

 ## Convention over configuration for files
 * All file and directory names should be lower case and only contain `a-z 0-9 - _`
 * All files should have  `.md` extension